mlliarm/apl-in-bcn/slides/2022-09-17/meet4_notes.markdown

 *Outer product*

-> The function ∘.× is called outer product.
+> The function ∘.× is called outer product, as it is in tensor analysis, and functions such as ∘.+ and ∘.* and ∘.< are defined analogously, producing “function tables” for the particular functions.

 Examples: